jirawatee/Interpreter-Android/README.md

 ## Prerequisites
 * Supported Android 4.1 or newer
-* Android Studio 3.3.2 or higher
+* Android Studio 3.4.0 or newer
 * google-services.json in app-level folder

 ## Contents